lightbend/config/README.md

 See the spec for full details on concatenation.

+Note: Play/Akka 2.0 have an earlier version that supports string concatenation, but not object/array concatenation. `+=` does not work in Play/Akka 2.0 either.

 ## Debugging

 If you have trouble with your configuration, some useful tips.

  - Set the Java system property `-Dconfig.trace=loads` to get output on stderr describing each file that is loaded.
+   Note: this feature is not included in the older version in Play/Akka 2.0.
  - Use `myConfig.root().render()` to get a `Config` printed out as a string with comments showing where each value came from.